Samuel-Njoroge/countries-information-analysis/README.md

   >
   > Common Table Expressions (CTEs)
 - Python & Pandas - Data cleaning and transformation.
+- PostgreSQL - Database
+- Tableau - Used in the Visualization process.

 ## Steps Taken
 1. Extracting data from the [Rest Countries API](https://restcountries.com/v3.1/all)